-The House from "Morris's County Seats," circa 1875.
+The house from "Morris's County Seats," circa 1875.

-An 1829 engraving of the House, seen from across the lake, from "Neale's Views of Seats."
+An 1829 engraving of the house, seen from across the lake, from "Neale's Views of Seats."

-The Entrance Facade in 2019
+The entrance facade in 2019

-The Library ceiling
+Library coving and ceiling

-Garden & Outbuildings: The Park includes the large lake of Comber Mere, a Site of Special Scientific Interest.
+Garden & Outbuildings: The park includes the large lake of Comber Mere, a Site of Special Scientific Interest.

 Title: Debrett's Peerage and Baronetage, 1990